Our Philosophy of Ministry

 We are Family!
 RADIUS is a place to be yourself and worship among friends.
 Like Christians have done for 2,000 years, we’ll hear from God’s Word, pray, sing, share stories, take the Lord’s Supper, and live generously—reflecting Jesus’ generosity to us.
 Along the way, you’ll use your voice and gifts to do your job and encourage others to follow Jesus in their homes and in the world.
 Together, we will “GO”—multiplying disciples and multiplying churches.

-DNA of a Healthy Disciple
+Marks of a Healthy Disciple

 WE WALK WITH GOD